 Corsages and Buttonholes are an important part of the wedding.
 The button holes define the male participants in the wedding party.
 In addition they provide a symbol of other important family members of the wedding couple.Whilst the corsages highlight the mother’s and grandmothers of the bride and groom.

 Mothers’ and grandmothers’ corsages ought to complement the flowers in the wedding party and also suit their own outfits.
-Corsages made from roses or orchids are $25.00 each.
+Corsages made from roses or orchids are $27.00 each and are made to pin onto dresses.
+If you wish to have a wrist corsage the prices range depending on the type of wristbands.
+The prices and types of wristbands can be found on the School Ball guide page of the website.
 Other blooms will vary in price.

 Roses are a classic favorite for corsages.
 They suit elegant, classic and romantic style weddings.
 The artificial roses have a realistic feel to them without the worry of bruising that you can get with fresh flowers.
 They make a nice keepsake for the wearer of the wedding day.